Trap Generator

 [Permalink]

-Countermeasures: A successful DC 10 Intelligence (Investigation) check allows a character to deduce the trap's presence.
-A successful DC 10 Dexterity check using thieves' tools disarms the trap, disabling the trigger.
-Unsuccessfully attempting to pick the lock triggers the trap.
-A strong gust of wind (at least 10mph) will disperse the spores.
+Countermeasures: A successful DC 15 Intelligence (Investigation) check allows a character to deduce the trap's presence.
+A successful DC 20 Dexterity check using thieves' tools disarms the trap, disabling the trigger.
+Unsuccessfully attempting to pick the door triggers the trap.

 Destroying Traps